jakuta-tech/JitDecrypter/README.md

 # Fatmike's Just-In-Time Decrypter

-A just-in-time decrypter for windows executables (x86 and x64) that performs code decryption on execution time of an encrypted code section.
+A just-in-time decrypter for Windows executables (x86 and x64) that is capable of single-instruction decryption of an encrypted code section at execution time.

 **Keywords**:
 Just-In-time Decrypter, Decrypter, Protector, Code Section, PE, Portable Executable, EXE, Windows